cisco-sre/py-spark-tropo-1/README.md

   * python virtualenv venv --python=python3
 - Install requirements
   * pip install -r requirements.txt
+- Setup app/config.py
+  * Set the various settings in app/config.py, see comments for more info
+  * Tropo Key - Tropo WebAPI key that points to this app /api/tropo-webhook/
+  * Spark Token - Token of the CustomerProxy user
+  * Agent Team ID - ID of team that the Customer rooms are created under
+  * Customer Proxy email address - email address associated with the Spark Token

 # Launch
 - From a terminal window, change to the directory where the repository was checked out above